lschierer/RUT/packages/luke/20050907/the-fight-to-preserve-marriage-in-spain.md

 ---

-title: The fight to preserve marriage in Spain
+title: "The fight to preserve marriage in Spain"
 date: 2005-09-07 18:33:23
 tags:
   -  politics-law